TechRufy/TechRufy/README.md

 </a>
 <br>
   <br>
   <h2> I mostly programm in python, but i know other language.
-Now my focus is on ML and AI in general, but i have some project in mind regarding mobile app </h2>
+Now my focus is on ML and AI </h2>
   <br>

 <a href="https://github.com/TechRufy?tab=repositories">